 For a given total loading time, $\delta$ and $\chi$ depend on the transport parameters $\mathrm{Pe}^{-1}$ and $\alpha$; the loading parameters $A$ and $T$; the initial porosity $\phi_{f,0}$; and the initial width of the solute strip $l$.
 We choose a baseline value for each parameter (table~\ref{tab:quantitative}).
 We use these baseline values in all of the results presented below, except where explicitly noted otherwise.
-We explore the impact of individually changing $\mathrm{Pe}^{-1}$ and $\alpha$ in section \ref{mat-parameters}, $A$ and $T$ in section \ref{ST-different-regimes}, and $\phi_{f,0}$ and $l$ in Appendix \ref{appendix-phi0-l}, respectively.
+We explore the impact of individually changing $\mathrm{Pe}^{-1}$ and $\alpha$ in section \ref{mat-parameters}, $A$ and $T$ in section \ref{ST-different-regimes}, and $\phi_{f,0}$ and $l$ in Appendix \ref{appendix-phi0-l}.

-We choose a baseline amplitude $A=0.1$, corresponding to moderate-large deformations.
-We choose a baseline period $T=6\pi$, which, following our companion study (Ref. \cite{Fiori2023}), ensures that the poromechanics are quasi-static (\textit{i.e.}, ``slow-loading'', see the first part of section \ref{ST-different-regimes}).
+We choose a baseline amplitude $A=0.1$, corresponding to moderately large deformations.
+We choose a baseline period $T=6\pi$, which, following our companion study (Ref. \cite{Fiori2023}), ensures that the poromechanics are quasi-static (\textit{i.e.}, ``slow-loading''; see the first part of section \ref{ST-different-regimes}).
+The fluid flux $q_f$ and the relative velocity $|v_f-v_s|$ for this baseline case are shown in figure \ref{fig:flux-T}d and \ref{fig:flux-T}h, respectively.
 The baseline values of $\mathrm{Pe}^{-1}$ and $\alpha$ are in the range of those proposed by \citet{Sengers2004} for cartilage constructs, with the specific values chosen to ensure that diffusion dominates over dispersion for the slowest period considered in this study (see Appendix \ref{appendix-dispersive}).
 The baseline value for $\phi_{f,0}$ is representative of hydrogels or soft biological tissues, whereas $l$ is arbitrarily chosen to be a small fraction of the domain length.

-\begin{longtblr}[ caption={Baseline parameter values. }, label = {tab:quantitative}, entry = none, ]{ width = \linewidth, colspec = {Q[185]Q[77]Q[83]Q[235]Q[121]Q[142]Q[90]}, cells = {c}, vline{2-7} = {-}{}, hline{2} = {-}{}, } Parameter & $A$ & $T$ & $\mathrm{Pe}^{-1}$ & $\alpha$ & $\phi_{f,0}$ & $l$ \\ Baseline~value~ & $0.1$ & $6\pi$ & $3\times10^{-5}$ & $0.01$ & $0.75$ & $0.05$ \end{longtblr}
+\begin{longtblr}[ caption={Baseline parameter values.}, label = {tab:quantitative}, entry = none, ]{ width = \linewidth, colspec = {Q[185]Q[77]Q[83]Q[235]Q[121]Q[142]Q[90]}, cells = {c}, vline{2-7} = {-}{}, hline{2} = {-}{}, } Parameter & $A$ & $T$ & $\mathrm{Pe}^{-1}$ & $\alpha$ & $\phi_{f,0}$ & $l$ \\ Baseline~value~ & $0.1$ & $6\pi$ & $3\times10^{-5}$ & $0.01$ & $0.75$ & $0.05$ \end{longtblr}